 Harvesting sunflowers with combines should start when 85 – 90% of plants have reached brown maturity.

-Use EOS Crop Monitoring to help determine the best time for harvesting.
+Use EOSDA Crop Monitoring to help determine the best time for harvesting.

 An average sunflower yield per acre is around 68 – 75 bushels.
 The world record sunflower yield of 184.68 bushels per acre was harvested in 2016 in the Kabardino-Balkarian Republic.

 The main factors affecting sunflower yield are: